aztek/scala-workflow/Readme.md

 - `point` allows to put pure value inside the workflow.
 It is only generated when you call `$(a)` for some pure `a`.

-- `map` is used to map over one lifted value in the expression.
+- `map` is used to map over one lifted value in an expression.
 This is the same `map` you can find in Scalas `List`, `Option` and other classes.

-- `app` is used to map over more that one independently lifted values within the context.
+- `app` is used to map over more that one independently lifted values within a context.
 "Independently" means that you can evaluate lifted arguments in any order.
 Example of an expression with lifted values that depend on each other:
   `$(divide(divide(1, 2), 3))` (with `divide` definition taken from "Quick start"